 Closing

-Closing is the actual settlement and transfer of the real estate.
-It can either be face to face, where all parties and their representatives meet in a room to exchange documents, or it can be done through an escrow agent, who, as a disinterested party, receives all of the documents and finalizes the settlement and transfer.
+Closing is the actual settlement and transfer of the real estate title and the money.
+It can either be face to face, where all parties and their representatives meet in a room to exchange documents, or it can be done through an escrow agent, who, as a disinterested party, receives all the documents and finalizes the settlement and transfer.

 Real Estate Settlement Procedures Act (RESPA)